 Some of my most transcendent experiences took place when I was enveloped in a harmonious flow of melodies.

 Whether it was singing along at a live performance with Stevie Wonder, Lionel Richie or The Jacksons, or dancing to the beats of David Guetta, Tiesto or Usher, I felt as if I was being transported to another dimension.
+It was during these time I discovered the healing power of music.

 I’m certain that I’m not the only one who feels this way.
 Music has played a pivotal role in every single historical era and culture in the world.
 It has been an integral part of human culture because of its capacity to evoke emotions and help us express the unspoken.